monk-after-90s/AsyncGear/README.md

 # AsyncGear

 Think about such a scene, some object has different states or periods, well we call periods.
 Among these periods, there can be only one that could be the present period.
-For example, a human can only be one period among baby, youth, adult, old man and dead.
+For example, a human can only be in one period among baby, youth, adult, old man and dead.

 So now not only can you get the exact period, but also await inside the period, await outside the period, await the